 What’s even worse is exchanging sensitive information about your case by text can actually be used as evidence against you should your case escalate to trial.
 The defense can subpoena your text records from your wireless provider if the case is severe enough.
 Moreover, if you are dealing with a wrongful death lawsuit, your cell phone activity can be used to determine whether you were driving recklessly at the time of the accident.

-Bottom line is this: a notification will still be on your phone after you’ve stopped the car.
+The bottom line is this: a notification will still be on your phone after you’ve stopped the car.
 Protect yourself, your health, and the safety of others around you–put your phone down and focus on a safe commute.